spvinod1986/DataStructures/README.md

     - Dijkstra's Algorithm: Classic alogirthm for finding shortest path between 2 nodes of a graph.
 This is an example for Greedy Algorithm.
 A Greedy algorithm tries to find the optimal solution to a problem by making optimal choices in each step.
 In Dijkstra's algorithm we try to find shortest path between current nodes and all it neighbours.
     - Spanning Tree: A graph can be converted to a tree.
 A tree is a graph without a cycle.
 Removing edges from a graph but still keeping all nodes in a graph directly or indirectly connected results in spanning tree.
 There is many ways to create spanning tree for a given graph.
 If there are n nodes in a graph then a spanning tree should have n-1 edges.
 If there are more than n-1 edges then we will have a cycle and it is no longer a tree.
 If it has lass than n-1 edges then not all of the nodes are connected.
 Each spanning tree will have cost which is equal to sum of weight of the edges.
     - Prim's Alogirthm - Popular Algorithm to find minimum spanning tree of a graph or tree with minimum cost.
 Idea of algorithn is to extend the tree by adding the smallest connected edge.
 This is another example of Greedy Algorithm.

+## Sorting Algorithms
+* BubbleSort:
+    - Simplest of all sorting algorithms.
+    - Scan the array from left to right one by one and and if it is out of order then swap them.
+Requires multiple passes to swap all items in the array.
+    - Time Complexity : Best case scenario where array is already sorted then bubble sort requires O(1) pass.
+In worst cases scenario where it is not sorted then it requires O(n) passes.
+Irespective of passes, bubble sort requires O(n) comparisons.
+So Bubble Sort runs in O(n) or linear time in best case scenario and O(n^2) or quadratic time in worst case scenario.